thejessleigh/awesome-horror-thriller/CONTRIBUTING.md

 Note: Pull requests should have a useful title.
 Please try to make your commit messages as descriptive as possible.

+## Issue Labels

+Several issues have lables on them in this repo.
+There are generally two kinds of labels.

+- `help wanted`

+This label refers to an issue about the organization and sections of the list itself.
+There might be several ways to accomplish a task and the maintaners aren't exactly sure how to go about it.
+Anyone is welcome to comment on or self-assign this issue if they have a strong opinion about how to resolve the problem.

+- `recommendation question`

+We ask that contributors only recommend media that you have actually consumed and can speak to personally.
+If you would like to know whether *anyone else* would recommend a work, you can create an issue and add the `recommendation question` label.

+If you see a `recommendation question` issue open and you would like to engage in a conversation about it, feel free to talk in the issue comments.
+If you would recommend it as a piece of awesome horror or thriller media, make a pull request and close the issue after it is merged!

 ## Comments

 If you enjoyed any of the items on this list please feel free to leave a comment or testimonial underneath that line item on the list.
 Help visitors here find awesome things!